 Maybe you’re building a bricks and mortar practice, or expanding your practice online.

-If the Internet went dark tomorrow, or some bureaucrat decided it was politically expedient to declare we had entered into a collective depression, I’m confident the alchemists among us would continue to create new sources of income.
+If the Internet went dark tomorrow, or some cabal of bureaucrats decided it was politically expedient to declare we had entered into a collective depression, I’m confident the alchemists among us would continue to create new sources of income.

 What are the alchemist’s principles?